 High-profile cyberattacks, like 2017’s Equifax breach and Yahoo hack, have put cybersecurity top-of-mind for consumers and businesses alike.
 For most organizations, a breach is more than just a loss of information – it’s also a massive PR nightmare.
 According to the White House Council of Economic Advisors, the U.S. economy loses as much as $109 billion each year to malicious cyber activity.
 The fiscal impact, coupled with resulting impact in consumer confidence, make cybersecurity a rising priority that’s here to stay.
 Growth in the field is happening so rapidly that the supply of talent simply can’t keep up, with current projections at a whopping 3.5 million unfilled cybersecurity jobs by 2021.

 Recently, Python has been widely reported as the fastest-growing programming language.
-It’s user-friendly for programmers, has a large standard library, and serves as the code behind a variety of high-profile sites like Google, Dropbox, and Instagram.
+It’s user-friendly for programmers and has a large standard library.
+Also, it serves as the code behind a variety of high-profile sites like Google, Dropbox, and Instagram.
 As a popular language for both data science and machine learning, Python will continue its growth with these two industries.
 Python frequently makes the cut for lists of most in-demand IT skills, and it’s little wonder why.

-The tech industry is in a constant state of evolution, as innovative minds continue to refine and redesign the tools and languages they work with.
-This makes it even harder for IT pros to keep up with the hottest technologies and more challenging than ever for companies to hire tech talent with the skills they want.
+As mentioned earlier, the tech industry is in a constant state of evolution.
+Innovative minds continue to refine and redesign the tools and languages that they work with.
+This makes it even harder for IT pros to keep up with the hottest technologies.
+And it has become more challenging than ever for companies to hire tech talent with the skills they need.
 With this in mind, it’s important to consider alternative hiring strategies and partnering with a staffing partner like Benchmark IT to fulfill your tech talent needs.

 Are you searching for IT pros that will help you stay on top of 2018’s in-demand technologies?
 Benchmark IT can help.